FAOlivieri/NMRMaker/README.md

 # Usage

-With the RMNMaker window open, use the bond, angle or dihedral tools in VMD to create labels.
+With the NMRMaker window open, use the bond, angle or dihedral tools in VMD to create labels.
 Every time a bond, angle or dihedral label is created, a new restraint is added to the restraints file.

 If the "use pdb values" option is selected, all 4 restraint values will be exactly the value in the pdb file